 “Statins have ‘fewer side effects than placebo’, suggests UK study”

-These headlines all resulted from an article published in The European Journal of Preventive Cardiology (March, 2014).
+These older headlines all resulted from an article published in The European Journal of Preventive Cardiology (March, 2014).

 The authors concluded: